Some states celebrate indigenous people instead of Columbus

 Democratic New Mexico state Rep. Derrick Lente of Sandia Pueblo, who sponsored that state’s legislation changing the holiday to Indigenous Peoples Day, said the day allows reflection on the United States’ complicated history.
 It’s also a chance to set the record straight about Columbus and the pain Native Americans suffered, Lente said.

-On Monday, he played emcee to the state’s first Indigenous Peoples Day celebration at the Indian Pueblo Cultural Center in Albuquerque, where dancers from Acoma Pueblo, the Navajo Nation, Mexico and Zuni Pueblo performed.
+On Monday, he played emcee to the state’s first Indigenous Peoples Day celebration at the Indian Pueblo Cultural Center, where dancers from Acoma Pueblo, the Navajo Nation, Mexico and Zuni Pueblo performed.

 “We are still here.
 We are still resilient,” Lente said to a cheering crowd.
 “And we will be here forever.”